Philippines Investigator Advisory

 12. Stear clear of investigators with no references.

 Prior to paying for an investigator, search the internet for references of the investigator or company.
 Chances are you can learn what others are saying about the company.
-If you can’t find enough information on the internet, you should ask the company for references and be skeptical of those references.
+If you can’t find enough information on the internet, ask the company for references or where you can find reviews.